TerjeTerra/showcase/README.md

 # showcase
- Some projects I have written
+ Here I show some projects I have written in different programming languages.